revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 <blockquote>

 - Access modifiers are used to limit the accessibility or visibility of class, method, variable, and constructor.

-- There are four type of access modifier.
+There are four type of access modifier:
  - Default
  - Public
  - Private
  - Protected
 </blockquote>
 </details>